VelocityPowered/documentation/developers/command-api.rst

 context of the command.
 Let's say you're typing ``/kill `` and then press the tab key, the plugin would suggest the names of the players who are online.

-In this example we're going to be creating a simple command that will return how many kills a player has (which are stored in a local hashmap for the purposes of this tutorial).
+We'll base on the last command example, but will add one thing.
 The player names who have kills will be able to be completed using the tab key.

-The command will be ``/stats <player>``

 .. code-block:: java